A shift in working patterns implies a changed information risk landscape

 Regarding Work-From-Home, your user base may be a mix of regular and green remote users.
 So it is important to clearly establish how to securely use services and software, how to log in and out of the audio and video conferencing system, how to securely and efficiently make use of your collaboration platform, how to access internal resources, whom and how to contact in case of security incidents or suspicion of…

 Strengthen your endpoints

-Cyber hygiene refers to all the actions and practices taken by organizations and users in order to maintain the health of their systems, devices, and improve online security.
-An effective and consistent implementation of strong cyber hygiene would have mitigated most cyberattacks over the last decade, including those perpetrated during the COVID-19 crisis.
+Cyber hygiene refers to all the actions and practices taken by organizations and users to maintain the health of their systems, devices, and to improve online security.
+Effective and consistent implementation of strong cyber hygiene would have mitigated most cyberattacks over the last decade, including those perpetrated during the COVID-19 crisis.
 Indeed, exploiting known vulnerabilities on servers, applications or endpoint devices are among the most common ways to undertake a cyberattack.